alydavis/Cryptocurrencies/README.md

 - SKLearn

 ### Processing Data
-Reviewing raw data, filtering for coins that are actively trading, removing null values, filtering for coins that have been mined and dropping unnecessary data columns for ML.
-Creating Variables for text features(Algorithm and ProofType) with get_dummies() and using the StandardScale to standardize the features.
+First I reviewed the raw data and removed any coins that were not actively trading.
+I also removed all null values to prepare for the ML modeling.
+I used the get_dummies() function to creating variables for the text features(Algorithm and ProofType) and standardized features.

 ### Reducing Data Dimensions Using PCA
-Reducing the dimensions to 3 principal components.
+Once the data was cleaned, I reduced the dimensions to 3 principal components.

 ### Clustering Cryptocurrencies Using K-means
-Creating an elbow curve with hvPlot to find the best value for K.
+To find the k value, I created an elbow curve with hvPlot.
+This shows the best value for K = 4.
 ![Elbow_curve](Images/01_ElbowCurve.png).

-K=4.
-Making predictions of the K clusters.
+With this K-value, I was able to make predictions for the clusters.

 ### Visualizing Cryptocurrencies
-3D Scatter Plot of all three clusters with the Coin Name and Algorithm
+This 3D Scatter Plot shows all three clusters.
+When hovering over a data point, you'll see the Coin Name and Algorithm type.
 ![3D_Scatter](Images/02_3DPlot.png)

-Created a table with currencies
+Once the data was clustered, I saved a table with each curriencie's classification.
 ![Table](Images/03_Table.png)

-2D Scatter Plot of total Coins Mined vs. Total Coin supply by class.
+Lastly, this 2D Scatter Plot shows the total Coins Mined vs. Total Coin supply by class.
 ![2D_Scatter](Images/04_Scatter.png)